Sawanoza/COMP472/README.md

 Project for the COMP 472 course at Concordia University Canada for the Winter 2025 semester

 ## Description
 This project implements a simplified version of chess called Mini Chess, played on a 5x5 board.
-The game features two playres (White and Black) with pieces including a King, Queen, Bishop, Knight and Pawns.
+The game features two players (White and Black) with pieces including a King, Queen, Bishop, Knight and Pawns.
 The goal is to capture the opponent's King.
 The project focuses on implementing adversarial search algorithms (Minimax with Alpha-Beta pruning) and heuristic evaluation functions to create an AI that can play Mini Chess autonomously.

 ## Collaborators
 ### Professor/Instructor: